pacifiquet/task-management-api-springboot/README.md

-# SPRING BOOT API TODO APPLICATION
+# FULL-STACK SPRING BOOT REACTJS TODO APPLICATION

 ## List of tech used in the project

     - spring-boot
+    - reactjs
+    - typescript
     - postgres
     - redis
     - springdoc-openapi